scala/docs.scala-lang/_tour/unified-types.md

 list.foreach(element => println(element))
 ```

-It defines a variable `list` of type `List[Any]`.
+It defines a value `list` of type `List[Any]`.
 The list is initialized with elements of various types, but they all are instance of `scala.Any`, so you can add them to the list.

 Here is the output of the program: